-Our previous research has successfully carried out several experiments under good weather conditions.^{3,9,13} For meeting the needs of deep learning, we present an upgraded version of our self-constructed dataset which includes images from our previous dataset and new extracted images captured in the simulation system.
+Our previous research has successfully carried out several experiments under normal weather conditions.^{3,10,13} To meet the requirements on learning samples, we present an upgraded version of our self-constructed dataset which includes images from our previous dataset and new extracted images captured by the simulation platform.
+The collection of dataset is divided into two parts: real-scenario image acquisition and simulation-scenario image acquisition.
+In the past work, a large number of UAV sequential landing images have been captured in the real flight experiments, and several volunteers annotated the sequential images to complete the construction of the real-scenario dataset.
+The simulation images are mainly collected in the simulation system, namely Airsim, in which we can simulate the whole process of UAV landing on the runway, and can simulate a variety of backgrounds, such as the sky, mountains, forests and so on.
+Different time conditions such as morning, evening, noon and dusk, and different weather conditions including sunny, rain and snow can be set under the backgrounds.
+In the PX4 hardware-in-the-loop simulation system, since the 3D model of UAV is known, we can achieve automatic target labeling by coordinate system transformation.
 Our new dataset not only contained a larger number of images but also was gathered in more challenging weather conditions (stronger wind smog and heavy snow).
 The UAV position can also be set up in the distance and attitudes to expand the diversity of data samples.
-The dataset used in the experiment is an integration of simulated and actual datasets, of which the mixed train dataset consists of actual train dataset and simulated dataset, totaling 13,350 pictures.
+The dataset used in the experiment is an integration of simulated and actual datasets, of which the mixed training dataset consists of actual training dataset and simulated dataset, totaling 13350 pictures.
 And the mixed validation dataset includes the actual validation dataset and the simulation validation dataset, with a total of 1500 pictures.
 For real-scenario flight application, we only test our algorithm on the actual flight dataset.